-I want to present a series of posts covering cementing techniques applicable during workover, including specific job requirements, fluid characteristics, and testing procedures for each of the following job categories: Remedial cementing, well abandonment, and fluids control/shut-off.
+This injectivity test page is the start of a series of posts covering cementing techniques applicable during workover, including specific job requirements, fluid characteristics, and testing procedures.
+We will cover each of the following job categories: Remedial cementing, well abandonment, and fluids control/shut-off.

-I am initiating this series of posts, with an essential step in remedial cementing and the squeeze process: the injectivity test.
-During the years, I have seen operator and cementing contractors alike implementing, either improper procedures or inconsistent data analysis.
+I am initiating this series of posts, (you can find links to the next two at the bottom of the page), with an essential step in remedial cementing and the squeeze process: the injectivity test.
+Over the years, I have seen operator and cementing contractors alike implementing either improper procedures or inconsistent data analysis.

 Let’s start with the basis: